Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/👚 SCA (Static Code Analysis) & SAST/SCA (Static Code Analysis) & SAST.md

 ## Bounded Static Analysis (BSA)
 > 🔗 https://courses.compute.dtu.dk/02242/topics/bounded-static-analysis.html

-In bounded static analysis we want to talk about all the behaviors of the program up to some depth.
+In bounded static analysis we want to talk about all the behaviors of the program **up to some depth**.
 There are no easy way to do this, because we have to handle a possible infinite set of traces, which by itself is hard to do.

 The idea behind bounded static analysis is straight forward. ==Instead of selecting a single initial state and then applying the semantics on that until a trace has been made (this is what we did with dynamic analysis), we start with the set of all initial states and then apply the semantics to all states at once.== Essentially, if dynamic analysis is depth first search, static analysis is breath first.
 While we have the downside of having to work with infinite sets of traces, we can be smart about it, and use **abstractions** to represent the set using a finite number of traces.